|Even in its present state of abuse, the dignified beginnings of the old brownstone residence seep through.|

 By 1909 the National Highways Protective Association took rooms in the building.
 With the increased number of motorcars sharing the thoroughfares with pedestrians, carriages and other vehicles, the organization sought policies and regulations to ensure safety.
 Presided over by Henry Clews, in 1909 it pushed for, among other things, driving tests before licenses were issued, revocation of license for driving under the influence of liquor, suspending the license of a driver arrested for reckless driving or convicted more than once, imprisonment for a year for leaving the scene of an accident, and outlawing of the racing of vehicles on public streets.

 That year, on October 18, young George Washington Callaghan was awarded a gold medal for valor during a “prize party” in the offices here.
-The boy, whom The Times called “a nice-looking, well-dressed boy” arrived at the Association rooms with his mother.
+The boy, whom The New York Times called “a nice-looking, well-dressed boy” arrived at the Association rooms with his mother.
 He was being honored for having been instrumental in capturing cab driver John O’Hanlon whose car had run over and killed 21-year old Elizabeth Botts.

 Upon seeing the taxicab fleeing the scene, the boy jumped onto the wheel guard of the car, refusing to get off until the police were able to pull the driver over.
 “Lieut.
 Quinn of the Sixty-eighth Street Police Station told George he had the making of a detective in him, and a policeman on his own block, when he returned, took him to a nearby drug store to have his wounds dressed, all of which was something of a compensation and pretty exciting, anyway,” said The Times.